 Tips for Getting Rid of Ice Cream Stains

-- Do not dry the ice cream stained clothing until you are absolutely sure that the stained area is fully gone.
+- Do not dry the ice cream stained clothing in your clothes dryer until you are absolutely sure the stained area is fully gone.
 It's better to allow the item to air dry first.

 - If the stained area still has a slightly yellowish or brownish area, repeat the stain removal steps as many times as needed.
 Putting the clothing in a dryer may set the stain forever, so you'll need to be sure it is fully gone before drying.